cloudmesh/classes/docs/source/i524/technologies.rst

     automatically managing scheduling, distribution, fault tolerance
     etc. Dryad concentrates on the throughput instead of latency and it assumes that a private data centre is used.
-It creates a dataflow graph by using computational “vertices” and communication “channels”.
+It creates a dataflow graph by using computational 'vertices' and communication 'channels'.
 The computational vertices are written using C++ base classes and objects.
 During runtime, the dataflow graph is parallelized by distributing the vertices across multiple processor cores on the same computer or different physical